nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 1. Soon after, a link will be posted in the comments of your issue.
 This link opens a pull request with your automatically generated submission.
 GitHub actions requires an author to manually submit a PR for it to be auto-approved.
-1. If the PR fails to auto-merge, re-submit the auto-generated JSON file by following the "Manual file creation" steps.

 ### Manual file creation
 1. Fork the `addon-datastore` repository